sterlingwes/unocha-flashes/parsed/westbank-raw.md

 # Raw Extracts

-This file includes all sections from flash reports with a header that includes these match term(s): "bank".
+This file includes all sections from flash reports with a header that includes these match term(s): "bank,settler".
 This is the base text document used for extracting other more specific matches found in the non-raw parsed markdown outputs.

 ---